On the physics potential to study the gluon content of proton and deuteron at NICA SPD: Gluon content of polarized proton and deuteron

-Further experimental studies of $b_1$ will be performed at the Thomas Jefferson National Accelerator Facility (JLab) \cite{Jlab-b1}.
+Further experimental studies of $b_1$ will be performed at JLab \cite{Jlab-b1}.
 The tensor-polarized deuteron target for this experiment is under development~\cite{Keller:2020wan}.
 Tensor-polarized quark and anti-quark distributions could be probed at Fermilab \cite{Fermilab-dy} using the proton-deuteron Drell-Yan process \cite{Hino:1998ww,Hino:1999qi,Kumano:2016ude}.
 The tensor-polarized gluon distribution could be studied at NICA using the tensor-polarized deuteron in prompt-photon and J/$\psi$ production processes.